Sn0flingan/python-testworld/README.md

 someone else in the group.
 This is done by creating a pull-request.
 A pull-resquest is basically asking someone to "proof" read your code.
 The pull-request is done in github.
 When you got enough answers sort out the mergeing in github space.
+If the branch is no longer needed delete it to make the code more simple.